 I did my PhD at the University of Edinburgh, modelling immune responses to human schistosomiasis infection at the population level.
 I then worked at the London School of Hygiene and Tropical Medicine, modelling HIV and STI transmission and control amongst key populations in southern India, China and Nigeria.

-- Deputy Editor for the Journal of the International AIDS Society (since 2018)
+- Deputy Editor for the Journal of the International AIDS Society (2018-2020)

 - Associate Editor for BMC Infectious Diseases (2016-2018)

 et al., 2023, Economic evaluation of improving HIV self-testing among men who have sex with men in China using a crowdsourced intervention: a cost-effectiveness analysis, Aids, Vol:37, ISSN:0269-9370, Pages:671-678